AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 * Adobe Campaign Email Bounce

 To view a contact’s Timeline, navigate to your contacts list by clicking on Sales Hub from the Dynamics 365 drop down menu.
 Then click on Contacts on the left hand menu bar and select a contact.

 >[!NOTE]
 >
 >The "Adobe Campaign for Dynamics 365" app in AppSource will need to be installed in your Dynamics 365 instance in order to view these events.
-[This article](d365-acs-configure-d365.md#install-appsource-app) explains more about configuring Dynamics 365 and installing this app.
+[This article](../../integrating/using/d365-acs-configure-d365.md#install-appsource-app) explains more about configuring Dynamics 365 and installing this app.

-Below you can see a snapshot of the Contact screen for “Dynamics User”.
-In the Timeline view, you you’ll notice that Dynamics User was sent an email associated with Campaign Name “2019LoyaltyCamp” and Delivery Name “DM190”.
+Below you can see a snapshot of the Contact screen for "Dynamics User".
+In the Timeline view, you you’ll notice that Dynamics User was sent an email associated with Campaign Name "2019LoyaltyCamp" and Delivery Name "DM190".
 Dynamics User opened the email and also clicked a URL in the email; both of these actions created events which also show below.
 If you look to the right corner, you’ll see the Relationship Assistant (RA) card; currently, it contains a task to follow up on the clicked URL.

 ![](assets/do-not-localize/MSdynamicsACS-usage4.png)